Tropical Tortoises

 Indoor Tortoise Tables set-ups are ideal as a back-up plan for tropical tortoises incase your outdoor set-up has an issue or if your tortoise needs to recover from an illness or be separated from the group for awhile.

-The one thing that is true for most Tropical tortoises is that they are damp-tolerant in fact most of them will suffer dry-eye issues (usually just watery eyes however they can develop eye infections) if kept too dry and can become dehydrated simply because they are adapted for a moist substrate and humid atmosphere.
+The one thing that is true for most Tropical tortoises is that they are damp-tolerant.
+In fact most of them will suffer dry-eye issues (usually just watery eyes however they can develop eye infections) if kept too dry and can become dehydrated simply because they are adapted for a moist substrate and humid atmosphere.
 Keeping the substrate moist enough is a good way to increase the atmospheric humidity near the ground where it is particularly important for tortoises simply because their heads are near the ground.

-Small Natural Ground Houses are appropriate for adult smaller Tropical tortoises such as bell's-hinged, Chacos or Cherry-head tortoises.
+Small Natural Ground Tortoise Houses are appropriate for adult smaller Tropical tortoises such as bell's-hinged, Chacos or Cherry-head tortoises.

-A Medium Natural Ground House would be adequate for Brown tortoises or 1-2 Redfoot or Yellow-foot tortoises.
+A Medium Natural Ground Tortoise House would be adequate for Brown tortoises or 1-2 Redfoot or Yellow-foot tortoises.

-A Giant Natural Ground House would be ideal for Galapagos Tortoises as long as anti-digging solutions have been employed for the outer boundary and enough heating is supplied in the 8 m x 2 m run throughout the year.
+A Giant Natural Ground Tortoise House would be ideal for Galapagos Tortoises as long as anti-digging solutions have been employed for the outer boundary / floor and enough heating is supplied in the 8 m x 2 m run throughout the year.
 The house would be 1.6 m high with a 70 or 80 cm high run wall-height and could be made taller to allow easy walking around inside without opening the tops like a greenhouse.

 Please discuss any particular requests, options or adaptations you would like via our contact form or Contact us directly on 01890 818584 or email us at cosytortoises@btinternet.com.